dmnfarrell/dmnfarrell.github.io/_posts/2020-04-19-sarscov2-protein-mutations.markdown

 |N   |GU280_gp10|419       |
 |ORF10|GU280_gp11|38       |

 Here is my annotation below.
 You can see there are some differences.
 We are missing the E protein and ORF10.
 ORF8 is there but without the gene name.
 My method probably needs improvement!
 Even automatic annotations will not be the same.
-However it's good enough that we can use this as for reference proteins, since that is easier for comparison.
+However it's good enough that we can use this for the reference proteins, since that is easier for comparison.

 |gene|product|length    |
 |----|-------|----------|